 In this project, the Monitor Console can be used to view the values being reported by the (Distance from) block to help determine when the VR Robot needs to turn to successfully drive through the Wall Maze Playground.

-Blocks from the Sensing category in the Tool Box can be added and removed from the Monitor Console by selecting and dragging the block to the Monitor Console icon in the Workspace.
+Blocks from the Sensing category in the Tool Box can be added to the Monitor Console by selecting and dragging the block to the Monitor Console icon in the Workspace.
 To remove sensor values from the Monitor Console, select the 'X' icon.